 Route notes you can trust

 We pride ourselves on providing accurate, comprehensive route guides, which we update constantly so that you can have complete confidence in them.
+(We also provide GPS files if you'd like to follow the route on your phone.)
 While steering you from A to B, they’ll fill you in about places of interest and local culture, so that you enjoy the richest possible holiday experience – all at your own pace.

 Freedom to choose

-Holidaying independently, not in a group, means you can stay in intimate hotels, and decide which places to visit each day.
-What’s more, there’s no set start date, no set duration (feel free to add extra nights), no set travel arrangements – we’ll happily book a bespoke travel package for you, either by air, by rail or by ferry.
+Holidaying independently, not in a group, means you can stay in small, intimate hotels with only a handful of rooms, and decide which places to visit each day (there's often more than one!).
+What’s more, there’s no set start date, no set duration (feel free to add extra nights), and no set travel arrangements – we’ll happily book a bespoke travel package for you, either by air, by rail or by ferry.

-We’ve been offering holidays since 1984 and have built up a wealth of experience.
-Whenever you contact us, you’ll deal with friendly experts who share a passion for travel and who have stayed in our featured hotels and cycled our routes.
-They’ll be delighted to answer your queries and help you plan your perfect holiday.
+We’ve been offering holidays since 1984 and have built up a wealth of experience in that time.
+Whenever you contact us, you’ll deal with friendly experts who share a passion for European travel and who have cycled our routes and stayed in our featured hotels.
+They’ll be delighted to answer your queries and help you plan and book your perfect two-wheeled holiday.

-Our wide selection of independent cycling holidays caters for all levels of ‘amateur’ cyclist, ranging from gentle grade 1 holidays suitable for even very occasional cyclists, to grade 2-3 holidays aimed at those who like longer, hillier rides.
+Don’t worry if it’s been a while since you last rode a bike, as our wide selection of independent cycling holidays caters for all levels of ‘amateur’ cyclist, ranging upwards from gentle grade 1 holidays suitable for even very occasional cyclists.
 If you want a bit of extra help, or are unsure of your level, why not choose an electric bike?
+(Our grading system assumes you are using a ‘regular’ bike, so if you choose an e-bike, bear in mind that the cycling will be considerably easier.)

 Easy cycling for all with shorter days mainly on the flat, but some gentle ascents.